Raffaella Manieri

+Raffaella Manieri (born 26 November 1986) is an Italian footballer who played as a defender.

+Club career

-Raffaella Manieri (born 26 November 1986) is an Italian footballer who plays as a defender for Serie A club Milan.
-She previously played for ACF Brescia Femminile, Torres CF, ACF Torino and ASD Bardolino in Italy, and Bayern Munich in Germany.
+She played for ACF Brescia Femminile, Torres CF, ACF Torino, ASD Bardolino, and Milan in Italy, and Bayern Munich in Germany.

 International career

 Manieri is a member of the Italian national team.
 As an Under-19 international she scored against Nigeria in the 2004 U-19 World Championship, earning Italy its only point in the competition.
 In July 2007 she played her first match for the senior team against Mexico.
 She was included in the call-up for the 2009 European Championship as a reserve and subsequently consolidated herself in the team throughout the 2011 World Cup qualifying.